ZeroBrane Studio can be installed in three different ways:

 No additional installation steps are needed for repository clones and snapshots (you only need to unpack the files into a destination folder).

-No compilation is needed as the binary components are already included, although the scripts to compile required libraries for Windows, OSX, and Linux platforms are available in the
+No compilation is needed as the binary components are already included, although the scripts to compile required libraries for Windows, MacOS, and Linux platforms are available in the

 The setup script installs the IDE into the specified directory.
 The only modification that is done to the system outside of the installation directory is adding a link to the executable to the startup menu.